Werustiano83/a2r2em/README.md

 As of now, your Milestone 1 passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Make the corrections listed below and add some additional detail to your Use Case by the due date and I'll bump the grade to [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+#### Update 07/19/16
+Your PWP Milestone 1 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Nice work.
+We will cover Milestone 2 UX Design material on Wednesday or Thursday this week.

 ### Edits &amp; Suggestions
 - Remember to commit early and often.
 I noticed the source code on your deployment and the code in your last GitHub commit is very slightly different.
 Are all your latest changes committed and pushed?
 - In your .gitignore: DS_Store is missing the preceding "."